gfan23/workshop-website/index.md

 ## Description
 This is an example website built while learning how to use Jekyll and Github Pages.

-More details about the project are available from the [About page](about).
+More details about the project are available from the [About page](about.md).

+feel free to [read more about my webpage]